African Court on Human and Peoples Rights

 28 October 2024

-Court dismissed the application for lack of personal jurisdiction because the State had not deposited the Article 34(6) declaration.
+Court dismissed applicants' eviction claims for lack of personal jurisdiction because the State failed to deposit the Article 34(6) Declaration.

 16 October 2024